jackrabbit72380/Uniflow/README.md

-# Uniflow: Windows GUI Frontend for Emulation
+# Uniflow:

-Uniflow is a Windows-based graphical user interface application that evolved from the WiiFlow and CEMUgui projects.
+Uniflow is a Windows GUI Frontend for Emulation Windows-based graphical user interface application that evolved from the WiiFlow and CEMUGUI projects.
 The application serves as a comprehensive frontend for emulator management and game library organization.

 The project was originally led by TOSanthony, with my initial involvement as a graphic artist.
 Following TOSanthony's departure, I assumed the role of lead developer and undertook a significant rebuild of the project after experiencing data loss.
 Current Status